Your mouthwash can be toxic! Know how to make natural mouthwash at home

 Minty Clove Mouthwash

-Bring 1 cupful water to boil and add a teaspoonful of whole cloves, 1 teaspoonful of ground cinnamon and 4 drops of peppermint essential oil to it.
+Bring 1 cup of water to boil and add a teaspoonful of whole cloves, 1 teaspoonful of ground cinnamon and 4 drops of peppermint essential oil to it.
 Remove from heat and let the spices infuse for about 10 minutes.
 Strain the mixture twice with a fine mesh strainer, pour into a bottle with lid and keep it refrigerated.
 Gargle with it every time you brush your teeth.

 Baking Soda and Tea Tree Mouthwash